bikeboardsurf1/containers-101/container-introduction/step2/text.md

 <br>

-Create a new directory in your home directory
+Create a new directory, this is where all container related files will reside.

 ```plain
 mkdir ~/containers101